-1. Getting Exercise
+1. Exercise Regularly

-Very rich, fatty, and spicy foods may well have a deleterious effect on your moods, especially if you’re already struggling with them.
-Opting for a healthier and milder diet can have some really positive results in this regard.
+Rich, fatty, and spicy foods can have a negative effect on your mood as well, especially if you’re already struggling with regulating them.
+These foods can cause inflammation and a whole host of other health problems.
+Opting for a healthier and milder diet can have some really positive results when it comes to menopause.